marcgeurts/checker/docs/tasks/ant.md

 ## Installation

-Make sure you have installed Apache Ant.
+Make sure you have installed `ant`.

 [See more information](http://ant.apache.org/manual/install.html)